-Meet Kavya Mallesh, senior staff product manager at SlingMedia.
-Kavya, and 2017 graduate of the Berkeley Evening & Weekend MBA Program, who talked with us
+Meet Kavya Mallesh, Intuit product manager and 2017 graduate of the Berkeley Evening & Weekend MBA Program:

 What did you do prior to pursuing your MBA?